Metrics are less useful than you’ve been told. Even the best are just ratios that tell you whether you’re making progress toward a well-defined goal.

 Many cause-and-effect relationships are, that is, loops.

 These feedback loops come in more than one flavor.
-There are vicious and virtual cycles, and there are positive and negative feedback loops.
+There are vicious and virtuous cycles, and there are positive and negative feedback loops.

 In business, the cycles you want are the virtuous ones.
 They’re where success breeds more success.
 Apple under Steve Jobs was, for example, a successful fanbody fosterer.
 (Don’t like “fanbody”?
 Send me a better gender-neutral alternative).